 Of universal importance

 – Safety.
 Sound lifting technique should minimise injury risk.
-Certain movements (such as large degrees of spinal flexion and/or extension under load) increase risk of injury to either muscles or connective tissues.
+Certain movements (such as large degrees of spinal flexion and/or extension under load) may increase risk of injury to either muscles or connective tissues, although that’s not necessarily the case.
+It is more likely problematic for technique to massively deteriorate under high forces than to assume any given posture, per-se.
 Feasibly, appallingly bad technique in certain exercises (such as box jumps) could lead you to suffer impact injuries also.

 For POWERLIFTING performance